fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/trial-balance.md

 </details>

-## Analyzing your Trial Balance report
+## Analyzing your Trial Balance Report

 To get the most out of your Trial Balance report: